CAE Reafing and Use of English Test 3

 PART 1

 1 C — hit.
 To hit on, also used as to hit upon means to find something by chance, to discover something unexpectedly.
-The idea can dawn on you, the idea can also cross your mind, however we can’t use them here because of surrounding words.
+The idea can dawn on you, the idea can also cross your mind, however, we can’t use them here because of surrounding words.

 3 D — inspired.
 To inspire is to make someone do something by positive means.
-For example a writer needs inspiration to produce a good work.
+For example, a writer needs inspiration to produce good work.
 This inspiration can be anything — a friend, a place he likes, his favourite food or drink.
 Other suggested variants do not fit here either because of meaning or context.

 4 A — breakthrough.
-It means that some great progress was achieved or a serious obstacle overcome successfully.
+It means that some great progress was achieved or a serious obstacle was overcome successfully.
 Leap and step aren’t strong enough to convey the meaning of what is talked about in the second part of the sentence.
 Headway implies gradual progress rather than sudden one.

 7 B — going.
 To go back when used with time means the age of it, in this case the Egyptian civilisation.
 Other phrasal verbs here do not collocate with context.

 8 D — world.
-‘The world of …’ phrase means some area of interest, industry etc., for example The new collection by Armani changed the world of fashion, The world of chemistry was surprised by this years Nobel Prize winner.
-Other words do not fit as ‘The world of …’ is a set expression.
+‘The world of …’ phrase means some area of interest, industry etc., e.g., ‘The new collection by Armani changed the world of fashion’, ‘The world of chemistry was surprised by this years Nobel Prize winner’.
+Other words do not fit, as ‘The world of …’ is a set expression.

 PART 2